The Best and Worst Foods for Your Teeth

 drink and munch starchy or sugary foods, you're not only feeding yourself, you're

-feeding the bacteria that can cause plaque on your teeth.
+feeding the bacteria that can cause tooth decay and gum disease in your mouth.
 Plaque

-is a thin, invisible

-film of sticky bacteria and other materials that covers
+is a thin, invisible, sticky film of sticky bacteria and other materials that covers

 all the surfaces of all your teeth.
 When sugars or starches in your mouth come in

 contact with plaque, the acids that result can attack teeth for 20 minutes or more

 after you finish eating.
 Repeated attacks can break down the hard enamel on the surface

 of teeth.
 This leads to tooth decay.
 The bacteria in plaque also triggers an inflammatory

 response that causes the breakdown of the gums, bone, and other supporting structures

 Although some foods invite tooth decay, others help fight plaque buildup.
 Here are